AdalbertoCq/Histomorphological-Phenotype-Learning/README_HPL.md

 ## 8. Logistic regression for classification
 This is step runs a binary classification over logistic regression.

+It is important to mention that you can run this step by using the different cluster configuration per fold or you can select to use a common cluster configuration across the classification folds.
+The latter allows to compare the significance of HPCs across folds for the classification task. [**Important**] You can find further information on this step in the sections **Online Methods - Evaluation** and **Supplementary Figure 8** from the [paper](https://arxiv.org/abs/2205.01931).

+In our paper, we first run the classification task with different cluster configurations per fold.
+The purpose of this step is to ensure that defining clusters with different WSI will yield similar results.
+After this, we locked down a cluster fold by providing the argument `--force_fold`.

 **Step Inputs:**
 - Cluster configuration files (Step 6): Files that contain HPC assignations for each tile.
 E.g.: `results/BarlowTwins_3/TCGAFFPE_LUADLUSC_5x_60pc_250K/h224_w224_n3_zdim128_filtered/lungsubtype_nn250/adatas`